ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Tools/CmdLine-Tools/ReadMe from Keripo.txt

 Launch Module:
 - file handler for zip, unzip, unrar, tar, bzip2 and gzip
-- other binaries are in /usr/bin and so can be used by terminal
+- "/opt/Tools/CmdLine-Tools/Bin" added to $PATH for access by the shell

 To do:
 - port more command line tools!!!